Main site tours

-Lawrence Livermore’s Environmental Restoration Department hosts Superfund tours at the Livermore Site and Site 300 each Spring.
-These annual tours provide a close-up look at the ongoing effort to remedy historic soil and groundwater contamination at each site dating as far back as the 1940s, when the Livermore Site served as a U.S. Naval air station.
-The tours are open to the general public, and participants must be 18 years of age or older.
-Please contact the LLNL Public Affairs Office at (925) 422-4599 for more information.
+Lawrence Livermore’s Environmental Restoration Department hosts Superfund tours for the general public at the Livermore Site and Site 300.
+These annual tours provide a close-up look at the ongoing effort to remedy legacy soil and groundwater contamination at each site dating as far back as the 1940s, when the Livermore Site served as a U.S. Naval air station.
+The tours are anticipated to resume in 2023, and information will be announced here and in other media.